Tennis Australia: The Newcombe Medal

 The Newcombe Medal is one of the many awards issued by Tennis Australia annually.
-It is named in honor of Australian Tennis legend John Newcombe.
-The Medal is awarded to Australia's most elite Tennis player and ambassador for Tennis.
+It is named in honour of Australian tennis player John Newcombe.
+The medal is awarded to Australia's most elite Tennis player and ambassador for tennis.
 The award seeks to acknowledge the performances, achievements, and contributions made by Tennis Australia's members.
 The nominees of the awards are selected by a panel appointed by Tennis Australia.
 The panel includes Australian Tennis champions and well-respected members of the Tennis community.